GitauHarrison/mbeca-ciaku/README.md

 - [ ] [Unittest](https://docs.python.org/3/library/unittest.html) for unit testing
 - [x] [ChartJS](https://www.chartjs.org/) for data visualization
 - [x] [Twilio Verify API](https://www.twilio.com/docs/verify/api) for SMS verification
-- [x] [Flask pagedown](https://pypi.org/project/Flask-PageDown/0.1.3/) for Markdown support

     - To work with Twilio Verify API, you need to have a Twilio account.
 Learn more about it [here](https://github.com/GitauHarrison/notes/blob/master/two_factor_authentication/twilio_verify_2fa.md).
+- [x] [Flask pagedown](https://pypi.org/project/Flask-PageDown/0.1.3/) for Markdown support on both the client and the server